Forensics Adapter: Unleashing CLIP for Generalizable Face Forgery Detection: Experiments

 \textbf{Length of Learnable Prompt Suffix.} This section investigates the effect of varying numbers of learnable context tokens.
-The results are shown in Table~\ref{tab:number}, where the first row represents the baseline without using learnable prompt suffix.
+The results are shown in Table~\ref{tab:number}, where the first row represents the baseline without {the} learnable prompt suffix.
 A significant performance drop is observed when no learnable prompts are used, highlighting their role in effectively integrating textual information.
-As the number of tokens increases (\eg, to 4 and 8), performance improves gradually.
-Nevertheless, adding more tokens do not always introduce performance gain.
+As the number of tokens increases (\eg, to 4 and 8), performance improves gradually. {Nevertheless, adding more tokens does not always lead to performance gains}.
 With 16 tokens, the performance sharply drops to the level without any learnable prompts.
 Based on these observations, we adopt 8 tokens in the learnable prompt suffix for the main experiments.